silviot/edx-platform-wiki/xblock-and-course-addressing.md

 I've submitted a [stack overflow question](http://stackoverflow.com/questions/22155488/using-an-object-subdocument-with-varying-fields-as-id) to get advice on any other gotchas and issues with respect to changing the document fields of the primary key.
 I will also try to get advice from 10gen.

+NOTE: whether we add run id or the course id triple (org/course/run string) as the new field has no impact on the above.
+If we choose to add the course id triple instead of just the run id, we have the small additional risk that the duplicated fields (org and course) don't match.
+That is, we're intentionally denormalizing within one field.
+The main impact of this will be on import and other rewriting operations.

 #### Definition id key class

 `DefinitionKey` is the id of the context independent definition of the xblock's content.
 That is, it points to the xblock's `Scope.content` fields.
 Courseware development apps will want to use this to reuse content among courses or even within a course.